diagrams/diagrams-doc/doc/arrow.rst

 ==========================================

 It is often convenient to be able to connect the points on the `Trace` of diagrams with arrows.
-The `connectPerim` and `connectPerim'` functions are used for this purpose.
+The `connectPerim'` and `connectOutside'` functions are used for this purpose.
 We pass `connectPerim` two names and two angles.
 The angles are used to determine points on the traces of the two diagrams, determined by shooting a ray from the local origin of each diagram in the direction of the given angle.
 The